ing-bank/probatus/CONTRIBUTING.md

 * Use Python 3.6 or higher depends on availability in your dev/prod environment.
 * Use environments (conda).
 To create one, run `conda env create -f requirements.yml`.
 * Keep track of dependencies in `requirements.yml` and run `conda install --file requirements.yml` to install them.
 Remember to notify your colleagues of the change in requirements since they'll need to conda install them.
-* Use environment variables for simple configurations and secrets
-  * You can load the environment variables in Python scripts using the [https://github.com/theskumar/python-dotenv](dotenv) package.
-  * You can load the variables in bash scripts using the `dotenv.sh` script
 * Line length is 120
 * Follow [PEP8](http://pep8.org/) as closely as possible (except line length)
 * Use ```__name__ == '__main__'```, otherwise Sphinx will execute your script upon building.